-The Process – 2025 Edition
+The Process – 2026 Edition

-If you’re new to The Process, the 2025 Full Edition comes with the core fantasy baseball methodology along with the new appendix.
+If you’re new to The Process, the 2026 Full Edition comes with the core fantasy baseball methodology along with the new appendix.

-The new appendix includes over 20 new research studies and analysis performed by the group above.
+1. Over 25 new research studies and analysis performed by the group above.
 The research is in the main categories of:

 We will continue to offer two editions this year, so our readers can choose the version that is right for them.
-More information on the Full 2025 and the Appendix 2025 Editions is below.
+More information on the Full 2026 and the Appendix 2026 Editions is below.
 We want to be very transparent about what you can expect from these options.

 Printed editions of the Full and Appendix versions will be available on Amazon soon.
 Stay tuned for more information.